CirclePayApi/CirclePayApi/source/index.html.md

 ### Returns

-Returns a payment methods list.
+Returns a payment methods list of the merchant.

 ####################################################################################